polterguy/phosphorusfive-dox/chapter-14.md

 #### Practical use-cases for P5's database

 As previously mentioned, the P5 database stores its items in memory, making it unsuitable for *"big data"*.
 However, for smaller data-sets, such as a user's settings, and other types of data, which you know will not exceed some sort of threshold in size, it is perfect.
 This is especially true, if you require your data to be retrieved rapidly, repeatedly, and frequently.
 I tend to look at the P5 database, as a type of *"Windows registry"* type of storage.

+P5 contains a MySQL data adapter though, for larger data sets, which you can use when you have thousands of records, and the p5.data memory based database simply won't cut it.

 ### Known unknowns

 In our **[onclick]** Ajax event handler, at line 238, we have a couple of invocations to **[+]** and **[-]**.
 The same is true for our **[onclick]** at line 213.
 These are math Active Events, allowing us to add and subtract, either some constants, or the result of an expression, from another constant or expression's result.

 We will cover these in a later chapter, however, if you twist your brain hard, you can probably figure out what they do.
-Hint; Use **[sys42.windows.show-lambda]** to see the results of these invocations, if you are curious.
+Hint; Use `sys42.windows.show-lambda:x:/..` to see the results of these invocations, if you are curious.

 In addition we haven't really dissected branching, or the **[if]** parts within our *"read.hl"* file for instance.
 These topics will be covered in a later chapter.